 Soil: E. xichuensis needs potting soil mix that drains quickly.
 Many growers will create their own mix.
 However, commercial cactus and succulent potting mixes will work fine.

-Watering: When and how to water is a crucial part of Echeveria care.
-They do not like to be kept too wet, but they also do not like to be kept too dry.
+Watering: When and how to water is crucial to Echeveria care.
+They do not like to be kept too wet but do not like to be kept too dry.
 The "soak and dry" method is the preferred schedule for watering your E. xichuensis.
 Wrinkled leaves indicate the plant needs more water.

 Fertilizing: Echeverias grow well without fertilizer but may benefit from the extra nutrients.
 Use a slow-release fertilizer in spring or a liquid fertilizer diluted 2 to 4 times more than usual and used less often than recommended.